naimoon6450/moonblogs/content/posts/understanding-k8s-qos.md

 ## Conclusion

-It's absolutely fascinating that we have such fine-grained control over the "adaptability" of our application.
-There are definitely some gaps in my understanding here, but hoping I can plug them shut as I continue engaging with K8s.
+It's absolutely fascinating that we have can have such fine-grained control over the "adaptability" of our applications.
+There are definitely some gaps in my understanding here, but I'm hoping to plug them shut as I continue engaging with K8s.

 P.S.
 During my descent into the QoS/HPA rabbit hole, I found this fantastic chart from Natan Yellin in this [reddit thread](https://www.reddit.com/r/kubernetes/comments/wgztqh/for_the_love_of_god_stop_using_cpu_limits_on/) that sums up the state of your pod based on the defined requests/limits.

 P.S.S.
 The analogies are ROUGH.
-I really wanted to box K8s concepts into fluid mechanics somehow and the result was the above haha.
+I wanted to box K8s concepts into fluid mechanics somehow and the result was the above haha.

 ![Natan CPUMem Chart](/images/natan_chart.jpeg)
 [_source_](https://home.robusta.dev/blog/stop-using-cpu-limits?nocache=234#data-fancybox-2)